Verify your certified documents instantly with OathsVault™—just scan the QR code.

 Oaths.co.za™ allows minors aged 16 or 17 who hold a valid Smart ID Card to use the platform for lawful document certification.

-This is permitted only once verifiable guardian consent has been provided under the Children’s Act (Act 38 of 2005) and POPIA Sections 11, 18, and 19.
+This is permitted only once verifiable parental or legal guardian consent has been obtained under the Children’s Act (Act 38 of 2005) and POPIA Sections 11, 18, and 19.

 It is preferred and recommended that a Parent or Legal Guardian first register their own verified account and then invite their minor to join via the secure onboarding process.